SpineEventEngine/base/tools/mc-java-protoc/README.md

 ## How it works

-#### Assembling
+### Assembling

 The plugin is a self-executable JAR with the `protoc` plugin.

-Both the plugins are published alongside with the Spine Gradle plugin.
+Both the plugins are published alongside with the [Gradle plugin](../mc-java) of the Model Compiler.
 To update the `protoc` plugin, the user should update the Gradle plugin.

-The JAR contains a simple Java program, which reads from stdin and writes into stdout according to the [Protobuf compiler contract](https://developers.google.com/protocol-buffers/docs/reference/other#plugins).
+The JAR contains a Java program, which reads from `stdin` and writes into `stdout` according to the [Protobuf compiler contract](https://developers.google.com/protocol-buffers/docs/reference/other#plugins).

-#### Configuration
+### Configuration

-Spine Gradle plugin configures the project with the notation provided by the Protobuf Gradle plugin.
+Model Compiler Gradle plugin configures the project with the notation provided by the Protobuf Gradle plugin.
 This includes fetching the required artifacts and referencing them to the Protobuf plugin.

 The Protobuf Gradle plugin fetches and launches an executable JAR (a JAR with the main class defined in the manifest file).

-#### Compilation
+### Compilation

 `protoc` invokes our executable and passes a serialized message to it via standard I/O.
 The JAR executable returns its output to `protoc` (also via standard I/O).